ibm-cloud-docs/openshift/openshift_edge.md

       * If NLB pods are returned, continue to the next step.

   * ALB pods:
     1. Confirm that all ALB pods are deployed to edge nodes.
-Each public and private ALB has two pods.
+Each public and private ALB that is enabled in your cluster has two pods.
       ```
       oc describe nodes -l dedicated=edge | grep alb
       ```